 If the bill was dated in the current open accounting period:

 If you have a delete button (depending on your user privileges), delete the check, update the bill, and use the Assign Check Number button in the bill to re-add the check number.
-If you do not have the delete button, you must contact someone in your organization who does have this privilege such as a church administrator or a diocese's administrator and ask them to delete the check.
+If you do not have the delete button, you must contact someone in your organization who does have this privilege such as a church administrator or a diocese administrator, and ask them to delete the check.

-Or- create a journal entry which Credits the cash account and Debits the Expense Account which should have been used in the first place.
+Or- create a journal entry that Credits the cash account and Debits the Expense Account which should have been used in the first place.
 When the check is cleared on the Bank Statement, mark both the Psuedo Check and the Journal Entry.

 If the bill was dated prior to the current open accounting period:

 If you cannot update the bill because it was created in a different accounting period: